ultimate271/notes/sanderson/elantris/elantris02.05.sanderson.md

 fifty years, and she knew nothing of Kiin being officially stripped of his title.

+## Ashe returns and is ready to inform Sarene about Hrathen
 Before she could ponder any more on the incongruity, Ashe floated in through a window.
 In the excitement of the dinner, Sarene had almost forgotten that she’d sent him to follow the Gyorn Hrathen.